Enhancing Sentiment Analysis in Bengali Texts: A Hybrid Approach Using Lexicon-Based Algorithm and Pretrained Language Model Bangla-BERT: Conclusion

 The results of this study reveal that our proposed model, which combines a rule-based algorithm with a pre-trained language model, offers significant advantages for sentiment analysis in Bengali.
 Specifically, Pipeline 1, which used the Bangla Sentiment Polarity Score (BSPS) algorithm followed by fine-tuning with BanglaBERT, achieved higher accuracy in classifying sentiment into 9 distinct categories compared to Pipeline 2, which used only the fine-tuned BanglaBERT model.

-This highlights the effectiveness of the hybrid approach, where the BSPS algorithm efficiently pre-processes and categorizes reviews into broader sentiment categories, setting a strong foundation for the subsequent detailed analysis with BanglaBERT.
-The integration leads to better performance, quicker learning, and more accurate results.
-Pipeline 2, while effective for binary classification tasks, showed limitations in handling complex multi-category sentiment analysis and may need further optimization for enhanced performance in nuanced sentiment classifications.
+This highlights the effectiveness of the hybrid approach, where the BSPS algorithm efficiently preprocesses and categorizes reviews into broader sentiment categories, setting a strong foundation for the subsequent detailed analysis with BanglaBERT.
+Integration leads to better performance, faster learning, and more accurate results.
+Pipeline 2, while effective for binary classification tasks, showed limitations in handling complex multicategory sentiment analysis and may need further optimization for enhanced performance in nuanced sentiment classifications.